sharpyld/sharpyld/README.md

 # Hi, I'm Denys 👋

 I'm a **Data Analytics** and **Quantitative Economics** student at Dickinson College, graduating May 2026.
-I enjoy turning messy data into clear insights and use it to tell sotries.
+I enjoy turning messy data into clear insights and use it to tell stories.

 📫 Reach me: [LinkedIn](https://www.linkedin.com/in/denys-sharpylo) · [Email](mailto:denys.sharpylo@gmail.com)